ieb/ieb.github.io/docs/SignalKRaspberryPisetup.md

 The Pi is a 3B because it is powerful enough and cold enough to be in a IP67 box with no fan.
 I may a heat transfer mechanism to extract heat from the box (ie external Au heat sinks internal and external to transfer heat out the box.)

+Power consumption is 350mA@12v with USB keyboard, mouse, HDMI active  running a full GUI desktop, which drops to 220mA (2.6W) when running headless.
+Most of the time it will run as a server, with no screen of keyboard accessed over http.

 # OS Confiuration

 * Using a quality microSD card (this time).